wevertonribeiroferreira/Red-vs-Blue-Project/README.md

 # Introduction

-I concluded this report with an immersive and very hands-on assessment  where I was able to use the tactics and tools available as a Red team player giving me a better understanding of how data exploitation happens and on the Blue side then once the vulnerability have been identified via SIEM (Kibana), I was aware of the same malicious tactics, techniques and best procedures in order to build a better response strategies around them.
+I concluded this report with an immersive and very hands-on assessment where I was able to use the tactics and tools available as a Red team player giving me a better understanding of how data exploitation happens and on the Blue side then once the vulnerability has been identified via SIEM (Kibana), I was aware of the same malicious tactics, techniques, and best procedures in order to build a better response strategy around them.

 # Network Topology